izraz/phyconst/README.md

 This is a simple python package with physical constants defined as variables.
 I put this together for convenience for my own use.

-## Units
+## Units and naming

+Variable naming follows the PhysicalConstants package in Mathematica - names are descriptive in CamelCase.
+(Values are not identical to Mathematica though)

 All units are SI unless other units are appended with an '_' to variable name.
+E.g.

+	ProtonRestEnergy

+is the proton rest energy in joules, while

+	ProtonRestEnergy_MeV

+is the proton rest energy in MeV.
 Units are explicitly stated in a comment in each variable definition.

-## Naming

-Variable naming follows the PhysicalConstants package in Mathematica - are descriptive in CamelCase, e.g.

-	BoltzmannConstant

-for the Botzmann constant in units J/K.
-(Values are not identical to Mathematica though)

 ## Usage